PetropoulakisPanagiotis/cryptocurrencyRecommendation/README.md

 The totalscore is the total sum of the corresponding sentiment score(vader lexicon) of each word/symbol of all the tweets that refer to Bitcoin i.

 The Cryptocurrency Recommendation is performed in 4 different ways:
-1. Recommend to user j new Bitcoins using [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) techniques to find their neighbors based on the Ui vectors.
+1. Recommend to user j new Bitcoins using [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) techniques to find their nearest neighbors based on the Ui vectors.
 2. Perform clustering on users' Ui vectors.
-Recommend to user j new Bitcoins using his neighbors that reside in the same cluster.
+Recommend to user j new Bitcoins using his nearest neighbors that reside in the same cluster.
 3. Perform clustering on tweets using their TFIDF representation.
 Each cluster "forms" a pseudo-user with a new Ui sentiment vector.
-Recommend to user j new Bitcoins using [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) techniques to find their neighbors based on the new Ui vectors of the pseudo users.
+Recommend to user j new Bitcoins using [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) techniques to find their nearest neighbors based on the new Ui vectors of the pseudo users.
 4. Perform clustering on tweets using their TFIDF representation.
 Each cluster "forms" a pseudo-user with a new Ui sentiment vector.
 After that, perform clustering on pseudo users Ui vectors.
-Recommend to user j new Bitcoins using his neighbors that reside in the same(previous) cluster.
+Recommend to user j new Bitcoins using his nearest neighbors that reside in the same(previous) cluster.

 ## Installation
 Clone this repository to your local machine: